heren-quant/PSYC531/Rworkshop/README.md

 # PSYC531 — Introduction to R

-This folder is a small website.
-Read it here:
+This is an introduction to R:

 **https://heren-quant.github.io/PSYC531/Rworkshop/**